 There are some usual problems with syphilis that an affected person could demonstrate, and one of those is simply showing no signs and symptoms for a long time, and yet stay in jeopardy of injury from the disease in any case.
-Syphilis is a long lasting ailment that moves on through phases.
+Syphilis is a long-lasting ailment that moves on through phases.
 The symptoms and signs of syphilis change according to the stage in the life process of the bacterium.

-The first stage of syphilis symptoms are usually signaled by the expansion and development of many sores.
+The first stage of syphilis symptoms is usually signaled by the expansion and development of many sores.
 These can turn up as early as seven days following infection, or as late as 90 days, but the occurrence of sores at around three weeks from illness is regular.
 These sores are little, rounded, firm, and pain-free, and grow at the point of infection.
-They uphold for 3 to 6 weeks, and then are remedied without treatment.
+They uphold for 3 to 6 weeks and then are remedied without treatment.
 Notwithstanding this, healed sores do not suggest elimination of the syphilis bacterium.

 The secondary stage of syphilis warning signs is noted for its skin rash outbreaks and mucous membrane lesions.
 The rash will appear as rough, reddish, or reddish brown areas that are not really itchy.
 These rash symptoms come about in different ways, yet, and this leads to misdiagnosis.
 Extra warning signs also include weariness, fever, hair loss, splitting headaches, muscle ache, swollen lymph nodes, sore throat, and weight loss.
-As with main stage indicators, these signs and symptoms will clear up alone, but this does not indicate the syphilis has gone away.
+As with main stage indicators, these signs and symptoms will clear up alone, but this does not indicate syphilis has gone away.

 Lacking any treatment solution, an individual with syphilis will continuously have the infection, although there are no other signs and symptoms.
-This can keep going for quite some time before late stage syphilis comes out.
+This can keep going for quite some time before late-stage syphilis comes out.

-Syphilis is an easy issue to deal with, if identified in the beginning: a single intramuscular shot of the antibiotic penicillin G or azithromycin is required.
+Syphilis is an easy issue to deal with if identified in the beginning: a single intramuscular shot of the antibiotic penicillin G or azithromycin is required.
 In spite of everything, this is just the scenario for infections of one year or less.

-Supplemental shots will likely be essential to longer lasting infections.
+Supplemental shots will likely be essential to longer-lasting infections.
 Other medications can be swapped out for people who are allergic to penicillin.
 Treatment for syphilis will cure someone of the disease, but it will not cure whatever damage has already been undertaken.
 For this reason, diagnosis and treatment of syphilis must be done as early as you can.